Tooth pain can be instantaneous and severe. Tooth pain can also build slowly until it becomes a constant, serious ache.

 Because tooth pain typically comes from below the surface, root canal therapy is a common solution to remedy the problem.
 Some dental conditions involve such debilitating pain that it interferes with daily life, and this problem could require tooth extraction.

-When you have pain in your teeth, it’s a sign that something is not right and, quite often, it’s something that’s happening within the crown of your tooth or deep down in the roots.
-You need a Philadelphia dentist to fix this emergency so you can be relieved of your pain.
+When you have pain in your teeth, it's a sign that something is not right and, quite often, it's something that's happening within the crown of your tooth or deep down in the roots.
+You need an experienced Philadelphia dentist to fix this emergency so you can be relieved of your pain.

 Tooth pain may not seem like an emergency, or you may think of it as something that will eventually fade away.
-Don’t wait until your next dental appointment to get care.
+Don't wait until your next dental appointment to get care.
 The longer you wait, the worse the pain will get, and the problem may even be bigger.
 The cost treating your dental emergency can go up the longer you wait to fix the whatever dental problem is causing you pain, because more potential problems can arise if the tooth pain is ignored.